U-CRACK/FOUCNet/README.md

 # FOUCNet
-This repo is the official implementation of ["FOUCNet: a Network Focusing On Unconventional Crack Detection"] (Submitted to Engineering Failure Analysis)
+This repo is the official implementation of ["FOUCNet: a Network Focusing On Unconventional Crack Detection"] (Submitted to Journal of Visual Communication and Image Representation)
 ![Sample gallery of U-CRACK](https://github.com/U-CRACK/FOUCNet/blob/main/Sample%20gallery%20of%20U-CRACK.bmp) Sample gallery of U-CRACK Dataset